gitflow-incremental-builder/gitflow-incremental-builder/README.md

 ### gib.disabledIfBranchRegex

-Can be used to disable this extension only on certain branches (e.g. `master|develop`)
+Can be used to disable this extension on certain branches (e.g. `master|develop`).
+By default, GIB runs on all branches.

+Since: 3.11.0

 ### gib.disableBranchComparison